Visit to Rwandan Prison Camp

-Blog entry by Fleet Maull, PDN founder who led the April Bearing Witness Rwanda Retreat
+Blog entry by Fleet Maull, PDN/PMI founder who led the April Bearing Witness Rwanda Retreat

 The survivors have mixed feelings about Gaccaca and the TIG camps.
-Many recognize that it was necessary for the country, but consider it a necessary evil.
-They appreciate that the process has helped them locate the remains of the loved ones in order to give them proper burials and services, but many also feel that the process lets the killers off too easy or that many killers confess their crimes simply to get lighter sentences without any contrition.
+Many recognize that it was necessary for the country but consider it a necessary evil.
+They appreciate that the process has helped them locate the remains of their loved ones in order to give them proper burials and services.
+Still, many also feel that the process lets the killers off too easily or that many killers confess their crimes simply to get lighter sentences without any contrition.
 Other survivors are more supportive of the process.
-It really depends on who you ask.
+It depends on who you ask.

 After touring the vast cassava plantation, we visited the camp where the prisoners live and where some of them work in a sewing shop making clothing for all the TIG camps.
 This TIG prison farm has 700 prisoners, 38 female, and the rest male.
 At the camp, we sat down for a dialog with a group of about 25 prisoners.
 The first several who spoke blamed the genocide and their actions on the bad political leaders.
 As we continued, several acknowledged that they knew they were doing evil things.
 Still, they did so out of fear for their own lives, either because they had been convinced to fear the Tutsis or feared the government would kill them if they didn’t participate in the genocide.

 A number of the prisoners expressed gratitude to the present government, one named President Paul Gagame in particular, for not taking a retributive approach and for allowing them to live and be rehabilitated.
 Several said they thought they would surely be killed in retribution or punishment for what they had done.
 While some expressed genuine contrition or desire in living peacefully with the Tutsis, it was hard to tell what was happening under the surface.